Jayboy628/DataDrivenHealthcare/README.md

   	- The DAG includes modern Airflow features, such as the use of the `@dag` and `@task` decorators for simplified DAG and task definitions.
   	- It showcases interaction with external systems (S3 and Slack) and the chaining of workflows via DAG triggering, making it a practical example of a data pipeline that incorporates data uploading, notification, and further data processing steps.

-- **Overview**: This DAG, `dynamic_s3_to_snowflake_etl`, is an advanced data pipeline designed for automating data flows from AWS S3 to Snowflake and involves Slack for notifications.
+- **Overview**: This DAG, `dynamic_s3_to_snowflake_etl`, is an advanced data pipeline designed for automating data flows from AWS S3 to Snowflake, and involves Slack for notifications.
 Let's review its tasks, workflow, and features:
   ```python

   	from datetime import datetime
 	import pendulum
 	from airflow.decorators import dag, task